2Ryan09/trappable/README.md

 # Trappable

-Trappable is a modular Qt/C++ desktop application.
-The current version is a simple addition calculator with a modern QML-based GUI.
+Trappable is a modular Qt/C++ desktop application for scientific analysis of quadrupole mass filters using Mathieu stability diagrams.